yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/tips-troubleshooting-and-limitations.md

 ---
-title: Tips, troubleshooting and limitations
+title: Get help with Connected API Manager
-linkTitle: Tips, troubleshooting and limitations
+linkTitle: Get help with Connected API Manager
 draft: false
-weight: 110
+weight: 130
 description: This section provides troubleshooting, known limitations and restrictions that you may encounter while you are working with the connected / managed environment for AMPLIFY Central and Axway API Manager.
 It also